-We are proud to offer the annual Norman Miller Violin Award to deserving violin students, 10 years or older and AMEB Grade 3 or above who demonstrate both need and promise.
+We are proud to offer the annual Norman Miller Violin Award to deserving violin students 10 years or older or AMEB Grade 3 or above, who demonstrate both need and promise.
 The successful award applicant is loaned a violin made in 1990 by Norman Miller (a local violin and instrument maker, 1911 – 2005) for use during the school year; usually from the end of January until mid-December.

 How to nominate a student